-Workflow Electronic document routing, approval and tracking.
-Also known as Workflow that electronically routes an e-doc to its approvers in a prescribed sequence, according to established business rules based on the e-doc content.
-See also Kuali Enterprise Workflow.
+Electronic document routing, approval and tracking.
+Also known as Workflow Services or Kuali Enterprise Workflow (KEW).
+The Kuali infrastructure service that electronically routes an e-doc to its approvers in a prescribed sequence, according to established business rules based on the e-doc content.
+See also Kuali

+Enterprise Workflow.